Internet Web Hosting Scams and Ripoffs

 • Many search engines will not list this URL for the same reason so the traffic to your site will be minimal.

-• If your business grows and you later decide to get your own domain name then you have to start all over with search engines as you will loose all your previous Internet traffic because your address will change.
+• If your business grows and you later decide to get your own domain name then you will have to start all over with search engines and links and you will loose all your previous Internet traffic because your address will change.

-• See above why you can't set up a 301 redirect in the .htaccess and redirect search engines to your new site
+• You can't set up a 301 redirect for your new domain in htaccess and redirect search engines to your new site

 IMPORTANT: When you are considering purchasing a domain name make sure that the company you purchase your domain from states YOUR name or your company name will be listed as the Registrant or Owner of the site because without it you will not have control over your own domain name.

 Only check on availablity of domains through a trusted source.
-Network Solutions, a major domain registrar, was recently sued for defrauding millions of people when they search for a domain name by immediately registering it themselves and then charging exorbitant prices for the domain so the domain wouldn't be available through competitors at a lower price (I have registered about 40 domains on Westhost.com and have never run into this problem).
+One major domain registrar, was sued for defrauding millions of people when they searched for a domain name by immediately registering it themselves and then charged exorbitant prices for the domain so the domain wouldn't be available through competitors at a lower price.
+(I have registered about 50 domains through Enom.com and have never run into this problem).

-These kinds of companies usually also provide "services" but at exorbitant fees (one such company charges $45 to design HTML and $69 to design graphics) or they graciously offer their "help" desk--which turns out to be preformatted FAQs for HTML problems which may or may not answer your question, if you can understand the terminology, and of course they are designed to encourage you to pay for their "services" mentioned above.
+These kinds of companies usually also provide "services" but at exorbitant fees or they graciously offer their "help" desk--which turns out to be preformatted FAQs for HTML problems which may or may not answer your question, if you can understand the terminology, and of course they are designed to encourage you to pay for their "services" mentioned above.

-In short, these companies make their money off the extra services they provide and hidden charges you were not aware of when you signed up--like when business increases to your site you may find that you had agreed to pay more for hosting with increased bandwidth (traffic coming into your site).
+In short, these companies make their money off the extra services they provide and hidden charges you were not aware of when you signed up--like when traffic increases on your site you may find that you had agreed to pay more for hosting with increased bandwidth (traffic coming into your site).
 And you usually have to sign an agreement to stay the whole year.
 These same services are usually provided for free on reputable hosting companies.
+You can usually get a hosting account for about $10.00 per month if you can write the code yourself or have someone do it for you which saves money in the long run instead of exorbitant prices for the life of your website.

-It can be almost guaranteed that you will have to hire their services at some point if you know nothing about web design and any web designer you hire in the future may have to use browser based control panels instead of access to the server and being able to use HTML and FTP which will take over twice as long to format and thus costing you double what it would normally cost to update your website.
+It can be almost guaranteed that you will have to hire their services at some point if you know nothing about web design and any web designer you hire in the future may have to use browser based control panels instead of access to the server and being able to use HTML and FTP as they may not allow access to their server, which will take over twice as long to format and thus costing you double what it would normally cost to update your website.

-Also, most hosting companies that offer web design templates use software that is not compatible with current HTML standards and the pages produced by these template wizard programs WON'T VALIDATE and this can harm your Keyword Rank.
-Check out sample sites provided by such a company and check them with a validator before subscribing to their service.
+Also, most hosting companies that offer web design templates use software that is not compatible with current HTML standards and the pages produced by these template wizard programs WON'T VALIDATE or cause massive code bloat that slows down your website and this can harm your Keyword Rank.
+Check out sample sites provided by such a company and check their sample pages with a HTML validator before subscribing to their service.

-As you can see it is much more economical to pay for the domain name, design and other costs up front and then save on hosting fees later because once the site is designed and online the fees of a reputable hosting company should only cost you around $9.00 per month for a simple website whereas the Template company could charge $30.00 or more for the life of your site depending on how many hidden fees are included.
+As you can see it is much more economical to pay for the domain name, design and other costs up front and then save on hosting fees later because once the site is designed and online the fees of a reputable hosting company should only cost you around $10.00 per month for a simple website whereas a Template Hosting company could charge $30.00 per month, or more, for the life of your site depending on how many hidden fees are included.

-If you sign onto a crooked hosting company and later realize your business is crippled until you can move it the crooked hosting company may try one or more of the following ploys to keep you from leaving:
+If you sign us with a crooked hosting company and later realize your business is crippled until you can move it, the crooked hosting company may try one or more of the following scams to keep you from leaving:

-• Holding your domain name hostage till your contract runs out.
+• Holding your domain name hostage until your contract runs out.

 • When requesting a transfer to your new host they switch it to another site they own instead.